NamiDB

 Knowledge became the bottleneck.

-Vector search is necessary.
-It is not sufficient.
-The systems being shipped — assistants, copilots, deep retrieval engines — all need graph primitives at scale.
+Vector search is necessary but not sufficient.
+The systems being shipped (assistants, coding agents, deep retrieval engines) all need graph primitives at scale.
 The database for that decade has not been built.

 So we are building it.